Skip to main content

 Analysis quotas and strategy

-Because of this limit, select page categories rather than multiple similar pages.
+Because of these limits, select page categories rather than multiple similar pages to maximize your analysis value.

-• Logic: Usability friction identified on one product page is likely present on all similar pages.
+• Logic: Usability friction identified on one product page likely exists on all similar pages.

-• Targeting: Although the analysis is performed on a single URL, apply the resulting experiment to all pages in that category (for example, targeting all product pages) using standard targeting conditions in PBX.
+• Targeting: Although you analyze a single URL, apply the resulting experiment to all pages in that category (for example, targeting all product pages) using standard targeting conditions in PBX.

 Review suggestions